UBC-MDS/525_group-20/README.md

 The notebook for Milestone 2 (Setup S3 bucket, EC2 instance & TLJH) can be found [here](https://github.com/UBC-MDS/525_group-20/blob/main/notebooks/Milestone2.ipynb).

+The notebook for Milestone 3 (Set up spark cluster and develop a machine learning model to deploy in the cloud for the next milestone) can be found [here](https://github.com/UBC-MDS/525_group-20/blob/main/notebooks/Milestone3/Milestone3.ipynb).

 ## Contributors

 We welcome and recognize all contributions.
 You can see a list of current contributors in the [contributors tab](https://github.com/UBC-MDS/525_group-20/graphs/contributors).